Payroll

 How Data Flows Between Systems

-Your integrated payroll system acts like a quality control inspector, checking data as it moves between platforms.
-It catches missing employee records, invalid pay codes, and incorrect time entries before they can mess up your payroll calculations.
-According to Papaya Global's payroll audit guide, maintaining accurate employee data and verifying working hours are essential components of effective payroll management.
+Modern payroll integrations also act as built-in quality control, validating data as it moves between platforms.
+They flag issues such as missing employee records, invalid pay codes, or incorrect time entries before they can disrupt payroll calculations.
+As Papaya Global’s payroll audit guide notes, maintaining accurate employee data and verifying working hours are essential for effective payroll management.

 The Four Core System Interactions